Lincolnshire grammar schools 11 plus guide

 The Lincolnshire Consortium of Grammar Schools 11 plus is an academic entrance test.
 It’s used by the 15 grammar schools in the Consortium.
 If you’re interested in more than one grammar school in Lincolnshire, your child will only have to take the exam once.

 The exam takes place in September in Year 6.
-Children who were born between 1st September 2014 and 31st August 2015 will take the first paper on Saturday 13th September 2025 and the second paper will take place on Saturday 20th September 2025.
+The first paper will take place on Friday 11th or Saturday 12th September 2026 and the second paper will take place on Friday 18th or Saturday 19th September 2026.

 The test is designed to be challenging.
-Grammar schools use the 11 plus to select children working in the top ability range in their year group.
-Children who are working at least within the top 25% of their year group are normally well-suited for grammar school.
+Grammar schools use the 11+ to identify children working within the top ability range of their year group.
+Children performing in the top 25% are usually well suited to grammar school.

 What's on the Lincolnshire 11 plus?